Garbage Disposal Maintenance Guide

 Step 1: Disconnect Power

-Step 2: Clean the Splash Guard and Flange
+Step 3: Clean the Rubber Splash Guard

 When to Call a Pro